-Students with mobility issues or learning disabilities study abroad with us every year.
+Students with mobility issues, learning disabilities, and mental illness study abroad with us every year.
 Our knowledgeable advising staff knows our host institutions well and can advise on what accommodations are offered.
 Our site directors are available to offer extra support and work closely with individual students and the overseas institutions they are attending to ensure the best possible experience.

 - How out do I want to be to my host family or roommates?

-- Is it important for me to participate in LGBTQ activities and events while abroad?
+- Is it important for me to participate in LGBTQIA+ activities and events while abroad?

 - Is discussing my sexual orientation or gender identity something that is important to me?

-- What are the social attitudes towards being LGBTQ in my host country?
+- What are the social attitudes towards being LGBTQIA+ in my host country?

-- Are there resources for LGBTQ students in my host country or at my place of study?
+- Are there resources for LGBTQIA+ students in my host country or at my place of study?

-- Are there any LGBTQ groups or LGBTQ-friendly establishments in my area?
+- Are there any LGBTQIA+ groups or LGBTQIA+-friendly establishments in my area?